eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-22_we-won-thanks-for-everyone-that-voted-and-love-steem.md

 - - -

-This page is synchronized from the post: [We won!
-Thanks for everyone that voted and love STEEM !](https://steemit.com/@justyy/we-won-thanks-for-everyone-that-voted-and-love-steem)
+This page is synchronized from the post: ['We won!
+Thanks for everyone that voted and love STEEM !'](https://steemit.com/@justyy/we-won-thanks-for-everyone-that-voted-and-love-steem)